-It’s also true that around 50% of big breed dogs suffer from joint diseases like arthritis: the degeneration of cartilage, causing bone-to-bone contact around affected joints, which makes it difficult and painful to move around.
+It’s also true that around 50% of big breed dogs suffer from joint diseases.
+One of the most common diseases is arthritis.
+It is degeneration of cartilage, causing bone-to-bone contact around affected joints, which makes it difficult and painful to move around.

-The older an animal gets, the more likely the condition – up to 95% of dogs over eight years old suffer from it, says veterinarians.
-And since the disease is not fatal, many dog-owners spend hundreds, even thousands of euros every year to alleviate the pain and improve their pet’s quality of life.
+The older an animal gets, the more likely it will face the condition.
+Up to 95% of dogs over eight years old suffer from it, say, veterinarians.
+Since the disease is not fatal, many dog-owners spend hundreds, even thousands of euros every year to alleviate the pain and improve their pet’s quality of life.

 Dog owner Jane Scoggins is familiar with the phenomenon.

 One day, Scoggins stretched her arm behind her head and whipped a tennis ball over her shoulder for her dog Raina, a 10-year-old Shetland Sheepdog, to fetch.

 Raina had been begging to go outside just moments before, but she took only a few tentative steps in the ball’s direction, feebly sighed, and then gave up.
 It turned out that Raina was suffering from canine osteoarthritis.

 “The medications and supplements weren’t helping,” says Scoggins.